Having a hard time deciding? Luckily you don't have to make a decision today! Join our

 Hormones are chemical substances that control functioning of organs, directing many processes from growth to reproduction including sexual development in both sexes.
 How energy is stored & used in the body, fluid-level, salt & sugars in blood are also regulated by hormones.
 Although they are secreted in minute quantities, they play a large role in how a body functions.

 Testosterone is the primary male hormone responsible for sexual development, building muscle & bone mass, body hair, deepening voice, while vital to the development of testes and prostrate – male reproductive organs.
-The amount of hormone produced varies from in the womb to end of life and plays a crucial role in every stage of a man’s life.
+The amount of male hormone produced varies from in the womb to end of life and plays a crucial role in every stage of a man’s life.

 Master-minded by the hypothalamus in the brain, interpreted by the pituitary glands and executed by the testes which produces testosterone and sperm in males.
 The leydig cells are the primary synthesizers of testosterone, regulated by luteinizing hormone (LH) & follicle stimulating hormone.
-The luteinizing hormone also controls how much testosterone is produced by the leydig cells.
+The luteinizing male hormone also controls how much testosterone is produced by the leydig cells.

 Ovaries in females produces testosterone to a lesser extent.
 It is also an anabolic steroid.